gSchool/galvanize-bookshelf/3_user_registration.md

 In the `routes/users.js` module, add the necessary middleware to handle above RESTful route table.
 Make sure the route handler securely registers new users using the following techniques.

 - Only store a cryptographic hash of the password in the database.
-- Do _not_ send new user's password or cryptographic password hash in the response body.
+- Do _not_ send the new user's password or hashed password in the response body.

 You can run the following test suite to verify the positive case when the middleware responds with a `200` status code.